eric-czech/data-engineer-challenge/README.md

 Given this, write a program (in python, java, or bash) that will take strings on stdin in the form ```female.artist,male.artist``` (one such pair per line) and output a decision as 'yes' or 'no' for each pair.
 This program can assume that only artists seen in the input dataset for Question 1 will be used and that you can do anything within the program you'd like, but you must make a decision for each pair at the time it is seen (i.e. you can't look at them all and then decide).

-*Note:* No googoling solutions for this, we'd much prefer your own approach.
+*Note:* No googoling solutions for this please!
+We'd much prefer your own approach.

 ##Question 3: Cohort Sentiment